beckerg/ksf/README.md

 purpose of achieving better benchmarks).

 ### Contents
-The *knsf* repo includes two reference service implementations:
+The *ksf* repo includes two reference service implementations:
 1. *kecho* is a loadable kernel module that implements an echo server which simply echos back every byte of data that arrives on its receive queue
 2. *krpc2* is a loadable kernel module that implements an RPC server which